The Best Diving Liveaboard in Banda Sea, Indonesia – All 4 Diving Liveaboards

 Take a look at the Liveaboard Cruise options below.

-Indo Aggressor Liveaboard in Indonesia is part of the world-renowned Aggressor Fleet since 2001.
-She is a finely crafted, 37m twin-masted traditional wooden Indonesian sailing yacht.
-Built for comfort, safety and stability, she cruises at 8 knots and takes divers to Komodo National Park and the remote Forgotten Islands.
-Up to 16 guests can be accommodated in 8 staterooms with individually controlled air conditioning and en-suite bathrooms.Book Now
+Dive the best of Indonesia in comfort and style aboard the luxurious Raja Ampat Aggressor, part of the world-renowned Aggressor Fleet.
+She is a 30m steel yacht, built and powered for comfort, safety and stability.
+She cruises at 8 knots and takes divers on thrilling adventures to Raja Ampat, Komodo, the Banda Sea and Derawan Islands.
+Up to 16 guests can be accommodated in 8 staterooms with individually controlled air-conditioning and en suite bathrooms.Book Now

 The Banda Sea is a vast area.
 Here we will mostly cover the dive sites in the Banda Islands.
 When divers talk about the Banda Sea they mention the endless walls, the enormous barrel sponges and colours created by schooling fish and healthy corals.